Pakistan promises full probe into airliner crash

 “We don’t know what to tell the kids, we don’t know what to tell my mother,” Shahzad said.
 “They keep calling.
 I told them there was an accident and we don’t know anything yet.”

-Ayesha Ishaque pressed her face against a light brown wooden coffin labeled “Body 140”.
+Ayesha Ishaque pressed her face against a light brown wooden coffin labelled “Body 140”.
 Her brother, Mohammad Saud Ishaque, had been returning home from studies in Karachi.

 “Why has God done this to my brother,” she wailed.